-Since its inception in 1993, the McDonnell Genome Institute has received over $1.3 billion in research funding.
+Since its inception in 1993, the McDonnell Genome Institute has played a vital role in genomics, receiving over $1.3 billion in research funding.

 Research from the institute is published in the world’s top scientific journals, including Nature, Science and the New England Journal of Medicine.

-From contributing 25% of the finished sequence to the Human Genome Project to sequencing the first cancer genome, MGI’s research continues to advance the diagnosis, treatment and prevention of disease.
+From contributing 25% of the finished sequence to the Human Genome Project to sequencing the first cancer genome, up to today’s innovative COVID-19 testing, MGI’s research continues to advance the diagnosis, treatment, and prevention of disease.